Mira Sethi

-Mira Sethi (born January 12, 1987) is a Pakistani actor and writer.
+Mira Sethi (born January 12, 1987) is a Pakistani actress and writer.
 The daughter of journalists Najam Sethi and Jugnu Mohsin, Sethi attended Lahore Grammar School and Cheltenham Ladies' College.
 She graduated from Wellesley College 2010 and spent her junior year at the University of Oxford.
-At Wellesley, she studied English and South Asian studies, and she was the student speaker at her commencement ceremony, becoming the first Pakistani to take on the role.
+At Wellesley, she studied English and South Asian studies, and was the student speaker at her commencement ceremony, becoming the first Pakistani to take on the role.
 Sethi was a Robert L. Bartley fellow and an assistant book editor at The Wall Street Journal for about two years and also contributed political commentary for the newspaper, particularly on the subject of Pakistan.
 In 2011, Sethi returned to Pakistan to pursue an acting career.
 Her first role was playing Natasha in the ARY Digital serial drama Silvatein, followed by Mohabat Subh Ka Sitara Hai, which aired on Hum TV.

 Career

 Acting career

 Sethi made her acting debut in 2013 with her first appearance in a leading role in ARY Digital's Silvatein alongside Aamina Sheikh.
-She then appeared in a supporting role in Umera Ahmad's written Mohabat Subh Ka Sitara Hai in same year.
+The same year she appeared in a supporting role in Mohabat Subh Ka Sitara Hai, written by Umera Ahmad.
 In 2016, she received praise for her performance of a young dreamy painter in Momina Duraid's Dil Banjaara, where she played the leading role alongside Sanam Saeed and Adnan Malik.
 Sethi made her film debut in 2018 with Meenu Gaur and Farjad Nabi's 7 Din Mohabbat In as a British-Pakistani returnee.
 Her performance as a controlling and cunning elder member of the family in 2021 Ramadan special Chupke Chupke was met with critical praise, and further praise came from her portrayal of a Punjabi househelp in Hum TV's Paristan in the following year.

 In 2023, Sethi starred in the Pakistani television series Kuch Ankahi, directed by Nadeem Baig,' where she essayed the role of Samiya, "an obedient daughter, but...also a strong woman with a logical mind."
 Sethi received praise for her sensitive and relatable portrayal of Samiya.